mollie/api-documentation/source/reference/v2/settlements-api/get-settlement.rst

             - The API resource URL of the chargebacks that are included in this settlement.

+          * - ``captures``

+              .. type:: URL object

+            - The API resource URL of the captures that are included in this settlement.

           * - ``invoice``

               .. type:: URL object